Colorful Vector Balancing: Useful Properties of the Gaussian Distribution

 \end{lemma} This result is a special case of the general version of Hoeffding's inequality (for a proof see e.g. \cite{vershynin}).
 We will also need a similar bound for \textit{martingales} with Gaussian steps.
 Recall that a sequence $\{X_i\}_{i\in \mathbb{N}}$ of real-valued random variables is a martingale if $\mathbb{E}[X_{n+1}|\ X_1,\dots,X_n]=X_n$. \begin{lemma}[\cite{Bansal}] Let $0=X_0,X_1,\dots,X_T$ be a martingale in $\R$ with steps $Y_i=X_i-X_{i-1}$ for $i\geq 1$.
 Suppose that for all $i\in[T]$, $Y_i|X_0,\dots,X_{i-1}$ is a Gaussian random variable with mean zero and variance at most $\sigma^2$.
 Then for any $c>0$,

-\end{lemma} Finally, we will need the following result about sequences of Gaussian random variables. \begin{lemma} Let $X_i\sim \N(0,\sigma_i^2)$ with $\sigma_i\leq 1$ for $i=1,2,\dots$ be a sequence of not necessarily independent Gaussian random variables.
+\end{lemma} Finally, we will need the following result about sequences of Gaussian random variables.
+This is a well-known result that can be found for example in \cite{vershynin}; we provide the standard proof for the reader's convenience. \begin{lemma} Let $X_i\sim \N(0,\sigma_i^2)$ with $\sigma_i\leq 1$ for $i=1,2,\dots$ be a sequence of not necessarily independent, jointly Gaussian random variables.
 Then for any $T\geq 2$,

 and